Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 ### 3.10 Digital Facilities, Inter-*Actief* Website and Applications
 #### 3.10.1 Inter-*Actief* API
 *Legal Ground a, decentralized processing of personal details*
 Inter-*Actief* offers an application programming interface.
 Using this interface, applications can gain access to the personal details of a person saved in the systems of the association.
-Permission for the processing of these personal details by the applicatoins is given explicitly by the person, by using the application.
+Permission for the processing of these personal details by the applications is given explicitly by the person, by using the application.
 This permission can always be immediately revoked via the website of the association.

 #### 3.10.2 Inter-*Actief* Wiki
 *Legal Ground a, association documentation*